Homelessness and mental health: Racial inequality

+Beer et al. (2019) revealed that Australia has had an unaffordable housing market that does not make room for support that people with disabilities need, which leaves them vulnerable to becoming homeless.
+A notable fact about Homelessness in Australia, "persons with a disability had greater exposure to the risk of homelessness than the general population" There are similar levels of risk of homelessness between those with a physical disability and those without a disability.
+However, those with learning and understanding disabilities have around a 25% chance of extreme homelessness risk, compared to 16% of those without that disability.
+For those with mental illness who require help, there is a 34% chance of extreme homelessness risk, compared to 17% of individuals without that disability.

+Rodrigue (2016) reveals that in Canada, 6% of people who had no disability reported that they had experienced hidden homelessness and that those who had one disability were at a rate of 11% of reporting.
+People who have more than one type of disability face even higher levels of hidden homelessness than they report, with those with two disabilities having an 18% chance of reporting and those who have three or more disabilities being at 26% of reporting experiencing hidden homelessness.

 Institutional barriers

 Shinn and Gillespie (1994) argued that although substance abuse and mental illness is a contributing factor to homelessness, the primary cause is the lack of low-income housing.
 Elliot and Krivo emphasize the structural conditions that increase vulnerability to homelessness.
 Within their study, these factors are specifically categorized into "unavailable low-cost housing, high poverty, poor economic conditions, and insufficient community and institutional support for the mentally ill."

 Through their correlational analysis, they reinforce the finding that areas with more spending on mental health care have "notably lower levels of homelessness."
-Furthermore, their findings emphasize that among the analyzed correlates, "per capita expenditures on mental health care, and the supply of low-rent housing are by far the strongest predictors of homelessness rates."
+Their findings emphasize that among the analyzed correlates, "per capita expenditures on mental health care, and the supply of low-rent housing are by far the strongest predictors of homelessness rates."
 Along with economic hardship, patterns of academic underachievement also undermine an individual's opportunity for reintegration into general society, which heightens their risk for homelessness.

 On a psychological level, Lee notes that the "stressful nature of hard times (high unemployment, a tight housing market, etc.) helps generate personal vulnerabilities and magnifies their consequences."
 For example, poverty is a key determinant of the relationship between debilitating mental illness and social maladjustment; it is associated with decreased self-efficacy and coping.
-Moreover, poverty is an important predictor of life outcomes, such as "quality of life, social and occupational functioning, general health and psychiatric symptoms", all relevant aspects of societal stability.
+Poverty is an important predictor of life outcomes, such as "quality of life, social and occupational functioning, general health and psychiatric symptoms", all relevant aspects of societal stability.
 Thus, systemic factors tend to compound mental instability for the homeless.
 Tackling homelessness involves focusing on the risk factors that contribute to homelessness as well as advocating for structural change.